altexdim/sourcemod-plugin-gungame/README.txt

       on top10 list.
 But in winners he has 256 wins.
     * Replace "play" with EmitSoundToClient for "nade-level" and "knife-level" sounds.
+    + Add option to disable give defuse kits on player spawn.